jannes-m/docker-rqgis/README.md

 sudo docker build -t rqgis .
 ```

-Then you can start R either from the Shell…
+Now you can start R either from the Shell…

 ``` r
 # start the container from the shell